grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 C:\MultiplicationApp\
 ```

 As you can see, our application produces a result of 21 for the multiplication of 3 by 7.
-This is correct, so we assume the test has passed.
+This is correct, so we assume the application has passed the test.

 Now, what if the application also performed addition, subtraction, division, calculus etc.?
-How many times would we have to invoke the application to make sure every operation works correctly?
+How many times would we have to invoke the application manually to make sure every operation works correctly?
 Wouldn't that be time-consuming?
 But wait, we are programmers, right?
-So we can write programs to do this for us!
-For example, here is the source code of a program that uses the Multiplication class, but in a slightly different way then the original application:
+So we can write programs to do the testing for us!
+For example, here is a source code of a program that uses the Multiplication class, but in a slightly different way then the original application:

 ```csharp
 public static void Main(string[] args)